RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Reference Baseline Implementation: RGBT-VGNet

-Eq.~\ref{eq:5} and \ref{eq:6} enable the textual semantics to guide the integration of visual cues from each modality.
-The textual semantics determining both which features should be fused and to what extent, meanwhile preserving feature dimensional consistency with left multiply by the transpose of $\mathbf{A}_{\text{attn}}^l$.
-After obtaining the text-queried visual features $\mathbf F_{v}^{l}$ and $\mathbf F_{t}^{l}$, we apply cross-attention $\mathbb{CA}$ between the two visual modalities and feed into the:
+Eq.~\ref{eq:5} and \ref{eq:6} enable textual semantics to guide the integration of visual cues from each modality, determining both which features should be fused and to what extent, while preserving feature dimensional consistency via left multiplication with the transpose of $\mathbf{A}_{\text{attn}}^l$.
+After obtaining the text-queried visual features $\mathbf F_{v}^{l}$ and $\mathbf F_{t}^{l}$, we apply cross-attention $\mathbb{CA}$ between the two modalities:

-where $\mathbb P_v$ and $\mathbb P_t$ denote the RGB and TIR modality linear projections, respectively, and mapping the outputs' embeddings into a unified feature space for subsequent grounding.
+where $\mathbb P_v$ and $\mathbb P_t$ denote RGB and TIR linear projections, respectively, mapping the output embeddings into a unified feature space for subsequent grounding.

 \ding{204}~\textbf{Illumination-Local-Global Tri-Prior Fusion (TPF).} TPF is a lightweight heuristic fusion module in our reference baseline, designed to instantiate Insight 2 (cross-spectral complementarity) under a controlled protocol rather than to introduce standalone illumination modeling.
 It takes the two modality-enhanced outputs from Eq.~\ref{eq:7}, $\mathbf T_{v}^{l}$ and $\mathbf T_{t}^{l}$, as inputs.
 We first split each stream into a CLS token and patch tokens, and then flatten patch maps into token sets $\{\mathbf t_{v,p}^{l}\}_{p=1}^{N}$ and $\{\mathbf t_{t,p}^{l}\}_{p=1}^{N}$.
 The three priors are defined in two steps.
 We first compute the illumination prior: $ i_p = \left[\mathcal{I}(\mathbf I_v)\right]_p, \quad q_p = 1-\left|2i_p-1\right|, $ where $\mathcal{I}(\cdot)$ denotes grayscale conversion, pooling to the patch grid, and min-max normalization to $[0,1]$; $i_p$ is the normalized illumination intensity of the RGB patch, and $q_p$ is the illumination quality that measures the proximity to the optimal illumination point (0.5).
 Then we compute local-global semantic priors: